testem/testem/README.md

     testem ci

 In CI mode, Testem runs your tests on all the browsers that are available on the system one after another.
+To find out what browsers are currently available - those that Testem knows about and can make use of

+    testem ci -l

+Will print them out.
+The output might look like

+    $ testem ci -l
+    Browsers available on this system:
+    Chrome
+    Firefox
+    Safari
+    Opera
+    PhantomJS

-It outputs in the [TAP](http://testanything.org/wiki/index.php/Main_Page) format, which looks like
+When you run `testem ci` to run tests, it outputs the results in the [TAP](http://testanything.org/wiki/index.php/Main_Page) format, which looks like

     ok 1 Chrome 16.0 - hello should say hello.